Foreclosures Ease in The Third Quarter

 Attom found that the largest concentration of foreclosure starts in the third quarter occurred in the nation’s biggest metros: New York, Los Angeles, Chicago, Miami, and Houston.
 However, the states with the highest foreclosure rates, as a fraction of housing inventory, were Illinois, Nevada, Florida, Delaware, and South Carolina.

 The average number of days properties in foreclosure spent in proceedings during the third quarter was 815, marking a 6% increase from last year.
-However, states like Louisiana, Hawaii, New York, and Rhode Island had far longer timelines, averaging 3,520 days, 2,531 days, 2,087 days, and 1,880 days, respectively.
+However, states including Louisiana, Hawaii, New York, and Rhode Island had far longer timelines, averaging 3,520 days, 2,531 days, 2,087 days, and 1,880 days, respectively.

 While Barber acknowledged that systemic risks could affect foreclosure filings in local markets, Attom’s data shows the number of properties with filings has remained mostly stable since 2022 and continues to stay below the five-year average.
 A sharp drop in filings occurred in the first quarter of 2020, followed by a slow climb until mid-2022.